leon-thomm/Ryven/CONTRIBUTING.md

 The most effective one of doing so is by creating content (nodes and projects).
 Furthermore, if you have expertise in Python development, particularly regarding Qt, feel free to rework and enhance specific parts of the software.
-If it doesn't violate the philosophy, it I will be happy to seaminglessly integrate as much as possible of that into future releases.
+If it doesn't violate the philosophy, I will be happy to seaminglessly integrate as much as possible of that into future releases.
 You can find a list of ideas and TODOs you might be more capable of than I am in the README.

 # Creating good issues :mega: